 Residence Life at McPherson College is a comprehensive living experience that strives to build a strong and involved community.
 Our goal is that the residence halls are more than just a place to sleep.
 They are places to explore personal ideologies through the experience of living away from home.
-To do this, our Residence Life Team will host events (example: Dorm Wars); facilitate community agreements, floor meetings, and roommate mediations; create opportunities for themed housing; and provide emotional support for all residents.
-The Residence Life Team consists of the Director of Residence Life, Professional On-Call Staff, and Resident Assistants (RAs).
+To do this, our Residence Life Team will host events (example: Battle of the Hallstars); facilitate community agreements, floor meetings, and roommate mediations; create opportunities for themed housing; and provide emotional support for all residents.
+The Residence Life Team consists of the Director of Housing and Residence Life, Resident Directors (RDs), and Resident Assistants (RAs).
 This team is trained in basic emergency response, mental health support, programming, conflict resolution, and much more.